Get 30% off + 2 free pillows with code: SF

 The Tempur-Adapt, Tempur-ProAdapt, and Tempur-PRObreeze mattresses are also available as hybrid models.
 Hybrid mattresses offer improved airflow and edge support, but some people may find they are more prone to transferring motion from a sleeping partner.

-The TEMPUR-Cloud is the most economical mattress in Tempur-Pedic’s lineup and the only one to ship as a bed-in-a-box.
+The TEMPUR-Cloud is the most economical bed in Tempur-Pedic’s lineup and the only one to ship as a mattress-in-a-box.
 The mattress has a simple design consisting of a softer layer of TEMPUR foam over a firmer transitional layer, resting on a polyfoam support core.
 Unlike other Tempur-Pedic mattresses, these foams are designed to be compressed for shipping.
 The mattress has a stretchy, breathable cover.

 This is the classic Tempur-Pedic mattress, with a layer of TEMPUR-ES foam over an Original TEMPUR transitional layer.
 The TEMPUR-Adapt is offered in just one firmness level, which rates as a medium, or 5 out of 10.
 The mattress is also available in a hybrid version, featuring pocketed coils in lieu of the polyfoam base.